BarclayII/AIMv6/lab1-booting/tutorial.markdown

 You'll have to use *function pointers* to do so.

+### Why MBR?

+The computer should ultimatel/y locate the kernel on a storage, e.g. hard disk, CD-ROM, flash disk, etc.  However, the firmware can't directly find the kernel because of different partition schemes, different file systems, multiple kernels on different locations, etc.

+There are several methods to resolve this issue:

+1. Make the kernel's location another programmable attribute of firmware, just like system time, firmware password, boot sequence, etc.  Loongson's original firmware, PMON, does so.
+This is usually a bad idea because
+    - The firmware should support file systems.
+    - It's hard to support multiple operating systems (dual-boot).
+2. Make it a convention that the firmware always executes some code somewhere on the storage.
+The content on storage is freely changeable by the user, unlike firmware, and therefore enjoys more flexibility.
+MBR and today's UEFI fall into this category, the former assumes that the code on the first sector would always be executed, the latter assumes that the code is stored as files on some special partitions (called the *EFI system partition*).

+In our lab, for simplicity, we assumes that the kernel always reside on the *second* MBR partition.

 ### Code logic

 Suppose that you had already implemented your `readdisk` function: